 Adult fish passage facilities at The Dalles Dam are composed of a north shore ladder that passes fish collected at the north end of the spillway, and an east ladder that passes fish collected at the south end of the spillway and across the downstream face of the powerhouse.

 North Wasco PUD operates a small hydropower facility constructed in 1991 that utilizes the north fishway ladder auxiliary water supply.
 Adult fishway criteria associated with this facility are monitored and maintained during daily fishway inspections.
 A backup auxiliary water supply system has been upgraded to facilitate its use if needed.
+The backup system is the originally-constructed water supply to the north fish ladder and does not provide juvenile screening.
+Survival through this system is unknown.

 Annual maintenance of adult facilities is scheduled during the winter maintenance period (December 1 through the end of February) to minimize impacts on upstream migrants.
 One ladder is dewatered at a time unless otherwise coordinated through FPOM.